granule-project/granule-project.github.io/splv23.md

 ### Getting Granule

+You have a few options:

-The latest release is [v0.9.3.0](https://github.com/granule-project/granule/releases).
+* __Local install__:  The latest release is [v0.9.4.0](https://github.com/granule-project/granule/releases).
 There are binaries for Mac OSX (ARM) and Linux.
 [However, you may need to build yourself if your platform isn't provide](https://github.com/granule-project/granule/blob/main/README.md#installation).

-If all else fails:
+* __Docker__: Official Docker image of v0.9.4.0

+   docker run -v $(pwd):/host --interactive docker.io/raehik/granule-repl:dev-minor

 * There is an [online version](https://tio.run/#granule) although it is running an older version of Granule and won't work for all examples.

-* There is a Docker image from.

 ### Materials